 And as you see, it’s all in Present Tense, another thing that’s hard to do well.
 Here, it’s perfect.

-If this one wins the Miles Franklin perhaps The Forgotten Land might get the attention it deserves.
+If this one wins the Miles Franklin perhaps The Forgotten World might get the attention it deserves.
 It’s an absolute mystery to me why this terrific book, published in 2013, hasn’t attracted more attention.
 I couldn’t even find a review of it.
 I’m reading False Start now.
 More of Mark O’Flynn later.